Thursday, 31 July 2025

 - Think tanks (e.g. Chatham House, Atlantic Council) link British and U.S. policy circles with financial backing from City-connected entities.
 This is where the vision is conceived.

 Here's a brief, concrete example.
-Chatham House, a leading UK foreign policy think tank, regularly hosts senior figures from British banks, oil firms, and legal consultancies... many with City of London ties.
+Chatham House, as we have said, a leading UK foreign policy think tank, regularly hosts senior figures from British banks, oil firms, and legal consultancies... many with City of London ties.
 Its funders include HSBC, Shell, and Standard Chartered, and it collaborates with the Atlantic Council, its U.S. counterpart, which is backed by JPMorgan Chase, BlackRock, and Goldman Sachs.
-These institutions shape reports on global governance, sanctions policy, and financial regulation, as used by policymakers in both London and Washington.
+These institutions frame reports on global governance, sanctions policy, and financial regulation, as used by policymakers in both London and Washington.

 3. How Is This Power Used?